Mount Bachelor, Bend

 Chicago is the seat of Cook County, Illinois, USA.
 It is the third most populous city in the US and the most populous city in both the American Midwest and Illinois.
 Nicknamed as The Second City or Windy City, Chicago is situated on the southeastern shores of Lake Michigan, in the northeastern Illinois.

-Grand Traverse Bay is a 51 km/ 32 mi long, 16 km/ 10 mi wide bay of Lake Michigan.
-The Grand Traverse Bay Underwater Preserves accommodates many shipwrecks.
-One of the wrecks located in the Grand Traverse Preserve is that of the A. J. Rogers.
+Grand Traverse Bay, a 51 km/ 32 mi long, 16 km/ 10 mi wide bay of Lake Michigan, is divided in two by the old Mission Peninsula.
+It is coextensive with the Grand Traverse Bay Underwater Preserve that contains numerous shipwrecks.
+One of the confirmed shipwrecks of the region is the Metropolis.